 Research-Practice Partnership (RPP) Development Workshops For CSforAll

-This fall, NNERPP is excited to co-host two RPP Development Workshops to support research-practice partnership teams applying for NSF’s Computer Science for All (CSforAll) RPP solicitation.
+This fall, NNERPP is excited to host a (virtual!)
+RPP Development Workshop to support research-practice partnership teams applying for NSF’s Computer Science for All (CSforAll) RPP solicitation.

-Over one-and-a-half days, teams will develop a deeper understanding of what an RPP is, how to form and sustain one, and how to design an RPP project or proposal.
-In particular, these workshops will emphasize how to identify and refine the problem of practice your partnership seeks to address, strategies for how to carry out partnership research in support of the identified problem, evaluation questions related to improving your partnership efforts, and the kinds of data you will need to collect to inform and improve your project in a timely way.
+Teams will develop a deeper understanding of what an RPP is, how to form and sustain one, and how to design an RPP project or proposal.
+In particular, this virtual workshop will emphasize how to identify and refine the problem of practice your partnership seeks to address, strategies for how to carry out partnership research in support of the identified problem, evaluation questions related to improving your partnership efforts, and the kinds of data you will need to collect to inform and improve your project in a timely way.
 You will leave the workshop with a plan or outline for a project or proposal that you can further develop as an established team.